 Service Request Number SRN Src.
-Failing Function Codes Description and Action (Unless otherwise indicated, use Chapter 12, "MAP 0210: General Problem Resolution," on page 59.)
-101-559 to 101-599 A The system halted while software was loading.
+Failing Function Codes Description and Action Unless otherwise indicated use MAP 0210: General Problem Resolution 101-559 to 101-599 A The system halted while software was loading.
 This problem may be attributed to either hardware or software.
 Action: Use the standalone diagnostics if not yet used.
-If the same SRN is generated from standalone diagnostics, go to MAP 1540 in the system unit service guide for problem isolation.
+If the same SRN is generated from standalone diagnostics, go to MAP 1540 in your system service guide for problem isolation.
 If a different problem occurs when you run the standalone diagnostics, correct that problem.
-If the SRN is not generated running standalone diagnostics, suspect a problem with the system's software.
-101-662 А An unexpected system interrupt.
-Action: Go to MAP 1540 in either the service guide or the installation and service guide for this system unit.
-101-711 to 101-726 A xxx The system hung while trying to configure an unknown resource.
+If the SRN is not generated running standalone diagnostics, suspect 101 000 a problem with the system's software.
+101-662 A An unexpected system interrupt.
+Action: Use MAP 1540 in your system service guide.
+101-711 to 101-726 A XXX The system hung while trying to configure an unknown resource.
 Action: Run standalone diagnostics.
-Start at Chapter 4, "MAP 0020: Problem Determination Procedure," on page 25, Step 14.
-If you still get the same SRN, refer to "Failing Function Code List" on page 508 and find the FFC that matches the last three digits of the SRN.
+Start at Chapter 4, "MAP 0020: Problem determination procedure," on page 25, Step 14.
+If you still get the same SRN, refer to "Failing Function Code List" on page 507 and find the FFC that matches the last three digits of the SRN.
 Suspect the device adapter or device itself.
 If more than one adapter or device is installed, isolate the failing resource by removing the adapters or devices one at a time and checking if the system stops with the same value in the three-digit display.
 Note: xxx corresponds to the last three digits of the SRN.
-101-727 A The system hung while trying to configure an asynchronous adapter.
-Action: Use MAP 1540 in the installation and service guide for this system unit.
+101-727 А The system hung while trying to configure an asynchronous adapter.
+Action: Use MAP 1540 in your system service guide.
 Suspect a problem with one of the async adapters.
 101-7C1 А 7C1 The system unit halted while configuring an audio subsystem.
+Action: Go to Chapter 12, "General problem resolution," on page 55.
 101-80c A 80c A potential problem with an SSA device exists.
 If the system has external SSA devices refer to the SSA Adapters User's Guide and Maintenance Information.
 If the system has internal SSA devices, go to the SSA MAP in either the system unit's service guide or user's guide.
-101-840 А An unexpected system interrupt.
-Action: Go to MAP 1540 in either the service guide or the installation and service guide for this system unit.
+101-840 A An unexpected system interrupt.
+Action: Use MAP 1540 in your system service guide.
 Suspect either a SCSI adapter or integrated SCSI if so equipped.
-101-888 А 210 227 E10 The system does not IPL.
+101-888 A 210 227 E10 The system does not IPL.
+Action: Go to Chapter 12, "General problem resolution," on page 55.
 101-c32 D The system hung while indicating that a direct-attached display was selected as the console.
-Action: Go to MAP 1540 in either the service guide or the installation and service guide for this system unit.
+Action: Use MAP 1540 in your system service guide.
 Suspect the graphics adapter being used for the display console first.
 101-c33 D The system hung while indicating that a TTY terminal is the system console.
-Action: Go to MAP 1540 in either the service guide or the installation and service guide for this system unit.
+Action: Use MAP 1540 in your system service guide.
 Suspect the graphics adapter being used for the display console first.
 101-c70 А A problem was encountered mounting the CD-ROM.
-Action: Use MAP 1540 in the service guide or the installation and service guide for the system unit.
+Action: Use MAP 1540 in your system service guide.